• Grant: LRI Regular Grant

 Partners

-Aim: This study addresses how the influence of culture on stigma can be taken on board in (generic) approaches to improve assessments and approaches to reduce stigma-related to leprosy, LF and depressive disorders in Indonesia, Nigeria and Nepal.
+Aim: This study addressed how the influence of culture on stigma can be taken on board in (generic) approaches to improve assessments and approaches to reduce stigma-related to leprosy, LF and depressive disorders in Indonesia, Nepal and Nigeria.

 Full project title: